hexpm/hexpm/lib/hexpm_web/templates/docs/faq.html.md

 You can transfer ownership of your packages using the [`hex.owner`](https://hexdocs.pm/hex/Mix.Tasks.Hex.Owner.html) task.

+#### Password security

+When you type a password to sign in, create an account, or change your password, we will check if the password you entered is considered weak according to [HaveIBeenPwned](https://haveibeenpwned.com/).
+The password may be identified as weak even if you have never used that password before.

+We only inspect the password at the time you type it, and never store your password in plain text.

 ### Packages

 #### Why is my package documentation returning "page not found"?